Case /

 Goals & UX Drivers

-• Build a robust and reusable Design System from scratch
+Build a robust and reusable design system from scratch

-• Ensure branding flexibility to support white-label clients
+Enable branding flexibility for white-label clients

-• Improve UI consistency and visual hierarchy across touchpoints
+Improve UI consistency and clarity across touchpoints

 Enabled scalable product development

-Research & UX Considerations
+Research & Product Considerations

 System Architecture & UI Design